jusssEli/OS-labs/Assignment2/README.md

 By Elijah Rogers

 ## Execution
 Before running the program, you will need to compile it.
-Simply run `g++ bankers.cpp ` in the terminal.
+Simply run `g++ bankersAlgo.cpp ` in the terminal.
 Once you compile it, you should have a singular output file `a.out` which you can subsequently run `./a.out`

 ## Output